robin277t/bank-tech-test-js/README.md

 ```

 ## Running the app
-- In your terminal, assuming the above installation and directory navigation:
+- In your terminal, navigate into the app parent folder, and then into the /src folder.
-- Type 'node' and press enter.
-This will enter you into the node REPL.
+- Type 'node -i -e "$(< Account.js)"' This will enter you into the node REPL and load the bank account app.
-- Type '.load Account.js' and press enter.
-This will load the bank app into the REPL.
 - Type 'myAccount = new Account' and press enter, which will create a new account called myAccount and allow you to use the app.
 It will also print out the instructions.
 The instructions are relevant to any account name (the 'myAccount' as above is flexible), so to follow them please prefix any function name with 'myAccount.' (or whatever name you chose).
 - If at any time you wish to see the instructions again, type 'myAccount.instructions()' Remember to prefix any functions you run with 'myAccount.'
 - To close the app and exit the REPL, type '.exit'